martinjrobins/diffsol/book/src/primer/bouncing_ball.md

 v' = -e v
 \\]

 where \\(e\\) is the coefficient of restitution.
 However, to implement this in our ODE solver, we need to detect when the ball hits the ground.
-We can do this by using DiffSol's event handling feature, which allows us to specify a function that is equal to zero when the event occurs, i.e. when the ball hits the ground.
+We can do this by using Diffsol's event handling feature, which allows us to specify a function that is equal to zero when the event occurs, i.e. when the ball hits the ground.
 This function \\(g(\mathbf{y}, t)\\) is called an event or root function, and for our bouncing ball problem, it is given by:

 \\[
 g(\mathbf{y}, t) = x
 \\]

 where \\(x\\) is the position of the ball.
-When the ball hits the ground, the event function will be zero and DiffSol will stop the integration, and we can update the velocity of the ball accordingly.
+When the ball hits the ground, the event function will be zero and Diffsol will stop the integration, and we can update the velocity of the ball accordingly.

-In code, the bouncing ball problem can be solved using DiffSol as follows:
+In code, the bouncing ball problem can be solved using Diffsol as follows:

 ```rust
 # fn main() {